TheOdinProject/curriculum/foundations/html_css/css-foundations.md

 *   [Changing the Font Family](https://www.digitalocean.com/community/tutorials/how-to-load-and-use-custom-fonts-with-css#finding-and-loading-a-font-file-from-a-hosted-service) describes a few different approaches to using custom fonts.
 *   [CSS Specificity](https://www.w3schools.com/css/css_specificity.asp) from W3Schools goes over how you can calculate the specificity of rules.
 This page mentions some selectors that we will go over in a later lesson, so don't worry about what they are or how to use them right now.
 *   [Mozilla CSS Properties Reference](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Properties_Reference) can be used to learn if a particular CSS property is inherited or not; simply look for the **Inherited** field inside the **Formal Definition** section.
 [Here's an example](https://developer.mozilla.org/en-US/docs/Web/CSS/color#formal_definition) for the CSS `color` property.
+*   [Mozilla CSS values and units](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units) can be used to learn the various types of values possible in absolute or relative terms.